mcruz206/LearnAI-Bootcamp/lab02.3-pcl_and_cognitive_services/README.md

 ### Lab: Setting up Visual Studio

 After creating an Azure account, you may access the [Azure portal](https://portal.azure.com).
 From the portal, create a Resource Group for this lab.
-In the portal, search for "Visual Studio Community 2017 on Windows 10 Enterprise N (x64)".
-In your resource group, deploy and connect to it, with a size of DS2_V2 (all other defaults are fine).
+In the portal, search for "visual studio" and select "Visual Studio Community 2017 on Windows 10 Enterprise N (x64)".
+In your resource group, deploy and connect to it, with a size of DS2_V3 (all other defaults are fine).
 This will take about five minutes to deploy.
 While you're waiting, you can start the **Collecting the Keys** lab.

 > Note: Because of some of the developer tasks we will be doing, it's easiest to just set up the Visual Studio VM than to use Visual Studio on your computer (if you already have it installed).
 Some users will not have access on their personal computers to change the settings we need to change.

 Once you're connected, there are several things you need to do to set up the VM for the workshop:

-1. Navigate to this repository, and download it as a zip file.
-Extract all the files, and move the folder for this lab to your Desktop.
+1. Navigate to this repository and download it as a zip file.
+Extract all the files and move the folder for this lab to your Desktop.
 You'll also want to extract all the files from the `sample_images` folder.
 2. Open `ImageProcessing.sln` which is under resources>code>ImageProcessing.
 It may take a while for Visual Studio to open for the first time, and you will have to log in.
-3. Once you've signed in and opened the solution, you may receive a `For developers settings` pop-up (if you don't, type in the Cortana search bar "For deverlopers settings").
+3. Once you've signed in and opened the solution, you may receive a `For developers settings` pop-up (if you don't, type in the Cortana search bar "For developers settings").
 Change the settings to "Developer Mode".
 4. Right-click on the solution and select "Build Solution".
 You should be able to ignore any errors for now.

 > Note: Be sure to turn off your VM after the workshop so you don't get charged.